Laird v. Tatum

 Laird v.
-Tatum, 408 U.S. 1 (1972), was a case in which the United States Supreme Court dismissed for lack of ripeness a claim in which the plaintiff accused the U.S. Army of alleged unlawful "surveillance of lawful citizen political activity."
+Tatum, 408 U.S. 1 (1972), was a case in which the United States Supreme Court dismissed for lack of ripeness a claim in which the plaintiff accused the U.S. Army of alleged unlawful "surveillance of lawful citizen's political activity."
 The appellant's specific nature of the harm caused by the surveillance was that it chilled the First Amendment rights of all citizens and undermined that right to express political dissent.

 Background

 Arlo Tatum, the executive secretary of the Central Committee for Conscientious Objectors, sued Melvin Laird, the Secretary of Defense.
 Tatum sued after Washington Monthly published an article revealing that US military intelligence units were gathering intelligence on civilians and civil organizations in the US.

 Opinion

 The Court was initially divided into three camps.
 Justices Rehnquist and Powell initially urged the conservatives to determine that the surveillance program was constitutional.
-However, Chief Justice Burger, and Justices Blackmun and White determined that it would be more controversial for the Court to enter into a political question."
-After further reflection Powell concluded that it was unwise to rule on the constitutionality of the surveillance program and that the issue was best decided on the principle of ripeness.
-That is, in the absence of a discernable injury, the issue was too speculative for the Court to rule upon.
+However, Chief Justice Burger along with Justices Blackmun and White determined that, 'It would be more controversial for the Court to enter into a political question.'
+After further reflection, Powell concluded that it was unwise to rule on the constitutionality of the surveillance program and that the issue was best decided on the principle of ripeness: That is, in the absence of a discernable injury, the issue was too speculative for the Court to rule upon.
 Burger eventually prevailed on Rehnquist to abandon a concurrence and join with the majority.

-The Court determined that the plaintiff's claim was based on the fear that sometime in the future the Army might cause harm with information retrieved during their surveillance, but that there was no present threat.
+The Court determined that the plaintiff's claim was based on the fear that sometime in the future the Army might cause harm with information retrieved during their surveillance; and that there was no present threat.
 Therefore, the claim was too "speculative."

 Mr. Justice Douglas wrote in dissent, with Mr. Justice Marshall concurring: